PantACRO4life/PantACRO4life.github.io/README.md

 [↑ Top ↑](#table-of-contents)

 ## Cluster
 *Please Note that not all the time all the map will be running.
-The server can handle 4-5 maps at same time depending on the load.
-If you wish to go on a specifics maps just lets us know.
+If you wish to go on a specifics maps like "Ragnarok, Valguero or The Center" just lets us know.

 [↑ Top ↑](#table-of-contents)